21 Types of Architectural Arches

 inflexed arch

-An inflexed arch is an arch that is formed by two arcs curving towards inward or downward.
-Center of two arcs lie above the springing line of the arch.
+An inflexed arch is an arch that is formed by two arcs curving inward or downward.
+The centre of two arcs lies above the springing line of the arch.
 Two identical curves join together forming a pointed edge at the top of the arch opening.

 Trefoil Arch